How to fit large complexity classes into TFNP: Ramsey and approximate counting

 \section{Ramsey and approximate counting}

-In this section we give a simplified definition of the approximate-counting TFNP class APPROX from~\cite{kol2022approx}, using the machinery of counterexample reductions.
-We give a direct reduction of {\sc Ramsey} to it, and compare it with weakened versions of the counting problems {\sc Long choice} and {\sc Short choice} from~\cite{pasarkar2023extremal}.
+As discussed in the introduction, in Section~\ref{sec:approx} we give a simplified definition of the approximate-counting TFNP class APPROX from~\cite{kol2022approx}, using the machinery of counterexample reductions.
+In Sections~\ref{sec:long_choice} and~\ref{sec:short_choice} we give a direct reduction of {\sc Ramsey} to it, and compare it with weakened versions of the counting problems {\sc Long choice} and {\sc Short choice} from~\cite{pasarkar2023extremal}.
+In Section~\ref{sec:direct_rWPHP_to_PH} we give an illustrative example of how a very weak form of approximate counting (namely {\sc Retraction weak pigeon}) lies inside the TFNP subclasses arising from the polynomial hierarchy.